Documentation

 (append '("-" hs-headline) mode-line-format)))

-appearance or other effects associated with overlays.
-For example:
+the hidden block and other effects associated with overlays.
+For

 (defun my-display-code-line-counts (ov)